orionrobots/orionrobots.github.io/tekno_robot_dog.md

 title: Tekno Robot Dog
 layout: page
 ---
 This information is for reference and information only.
 Orionrobots has no association with the Tekno Robot puppy - we do not sell or manufacture them.
-However, we do have our own robot kits to [Build and play with](http://shop.orionrobots.co.uk "buy robot kits to build").

 <img style="float:left; margin-right:4px" src="/assets/image88.jpg">Created by Manley Toy Quest in May, 2000, the popular Tekno Robot Puppy has some features you would only expect on higher end robots - including sensors and movement.
 It is also marketed as "Teksta".